-These are some of my favourite books to read to my preschooler.
-I’m partial to an engaging story and fantastic illustrations all of which these books contain.
+These are some of our favourite books to read to a preschooler.
+At Newy with Kids, we’re partial to an engaging story and fantastic illustrations, all of which these books contain.

 How much fun is reading this book out loud?
 The adventures of the Cat in the Hat is a perfect book to read to preschoolers who will delight in the chaos that the cat brings.
 With its magnificent illustrations and entertaining rhyming story, its easy to understand why this classic is still popular with kids today.
 Just make sure that you do funny voices for all the characters.